shayansadeghieh/neuronpedia/README.md

 5. wait for it to load (first time will take longer). when you see `Initialized: True`, the local inference server is now ready on `localhost:5002`

-#### using the inference server
+#### Using the Inference Server

-to interact with the inference server, you have a few options - note that this will only work for the model / selected source you have loaded:
+To interact with the inference server, you have a few options - note that this will only work for the model / selected source you have loaded:

-1.  load the webapp with the [local database setup](#i-want-to-use-a-local-database--import-more-neuronpedia-data), then using the model / selected source as you would normally do on neuronpedia.
+1. Load the webapp with the [local database setup](#i-want-to-use-a-local-database--import-more-neuronpedia-data), then using the model / selected source as you would normally do on Neuronpedia.
-2.  use the pre-generated inference python client at `packages/python/neuronpedia-inference-client` (set environment variable `INFERENCE_SERVER_SECRET` to `public`, or whatever it's set to in `.env.localhost` if you've changed it)
+2. Use the pre-generated inference python client at `packages/python/neuronpedia-inference-client` (set environment variable `INFERENCE_SERVER_SECRET` to `public`, or whatever it's set to in `.env.localhost` if you've changed it)
-3.  use the openapi spec, located at `schemas/openapi/inference-server.yaml` to make calls with any client of your choice.
+3. Use the openapi spec, located at `schemas/openapi/inference-server.yaml` to make calls with any client of your choice.
 4. [TODO #1](https://github.com/hijohnnylin/neuronpedia/issues/1): Use a documentation generator to make a simple tester-server that can be activated with `make doc-inference-localhost`

-#### pre-loaded inference server configurations
+#### Pre-Loaded Inference Server Configurations

-we've provided some pre-loaded inference configs as examples of how to load a specific model and sourceset for inference. view them by running `make inference-list-configs`:
+We've provided some pre-loaded inference configs as examples of how to load a specific model and sourceset for inference.
+View them by running `make inference-list-configs`:

 ```
 $ make inference-list-configs